Registration Examination: Repeat attempts

 The number of attempts you are allowed to make on your registration exam depends on which exam you are writing.
 Refer to the page for the specific registration exam you are writing to learn how many times you are permitted to write that exam.

-Examples of extenuating circumstances the committee might consider are:
+Here are examples of extenuating circumstances the committee might consider:

 - a medical situation that was unforeseen and may have interfered with your ability to write your exam